PayBX Achieves Market Capitalization of $1.34 Million (AXPR)

 PayBX Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as PayBX directly using U.S. dollars.
-Investors seeking to trade PayBX should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy PayBX using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as PayBX directly using US dollars.
+Investors seeking to trade PayBX should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase PayBX using one of the aforementioned exchanges.

 Receive News & Updates for PayBX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PayBX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.